outscale/terraform-provider-outscale/docs/resources/oks_cluster.md

 ## Import

-An OKS project can be imported using its ID.
+An OKS cluster can be imported using its ID.
 For example:

 ```console